Early Childhood Education & Family Studies, AAS

 Early childhood educators understand that successful early childhood education depends upon educators' partnerships with the families of the young children they serve.

-- know about, understand, and value the diversity in family characteristics;
+2a. know about, understand and value the diversity in families;

-- use community resources to support young children’s learning and development and to support children’s families, and they build connections between early learning settings, schools, and community organizations and agencies.
+2c. use community resources to support young children's learning and development and to support families, and build partnerships between early learning settings, schools and community organizations and agencies;

 Child Observation, Documentation, and Assessment

-- understand that the primary purpose of assessments is to inform instruction and planning in early learning settings;
+3a. understand that assessments (formal and informal, formative and summative) are conducted to make informed choices about instruction and for planning in early learning settings;

-- use screening and assessment tools in ways that are ethically grounded and developmentally, culturally, ability, and linguistically appropriate to document developmental progress and promote positive outcomes for each child
+3c. use screening and assessment tools in ways that are ethically grounded and developmentally, ability, culturally, and linguistically appropriate in order to document developmental progress and promote positive outcomes for each child;

 Developmentally, Culturally, and Linguistically Appropriate Teaching Practices